Skip to main content

 Back Pain

-IN Safety Blog
+IN Blog

 Welcome back after a long weekend!
 Today we held our “Monday morning” safety talk on a Tuesday due to the holiday yesterday.
 This week, Mark addressed a very common issue in the workplace: back pain.
 Mark listed some of the “Do’s” and “Dont’s” for lifting in the work place in…